mfuu/sortable-dnd/docs/guide/options.md

   // whether elements can be moved out of this list.
   pull: true | false | 'clone',

-  // revert drag element to initial position after moving to a another list.
+  // whether to revert the drag element to its initial position after clone to a another list.
   revertDrag: true | false,
 }
 ```